 Brenham, Texas, is perhaps best known as being the home of Blue Bell Ice Cream, but so much more lies in the hub of Washington County.
-Located halfway between Houston and Austin in east-central Texas, the city of Brenham offers visitors authentic Texas history, shopping in the quaint downtown, good chow, and yummy sweets, just to name a few of its attractions.
+Located halfway between Houston and Austin in east central Texas, the city of Brenham offers visitors authentic Texas history, shopping in the quaint downtown, good chow, and yummy sweets, just to name a few of its attractions.

-Pro Tip: If you’re into Texas History, you’ll get your fill in the Birthplace of Texas.
+If you’re into Texas history, you’ll get your fill in the birthplace of Texas.
 If you have the time, you may want to venture out to the other cities that make up where Texas began many years ago (Burton, Chappell Hill, Independence, and Washington).

-Visit the Blue Bell Creameries Visitor Center for the company’s historical information and a self-guided tour through the ice cream-making process.
+Visit the Blue Bell Creamery’s Visitor Center for the company’s historical information and a self-guided tour through the ice cream-making process.
 It will bring back some childhood memories!
 After that, take a walk outside to capture a photo of the old-time Blue Bell car before heading to the ice cream parlor to nab a scoop of ice cream for only a dollar.
 For that price, why not indulge in two scoops?
 My family is always excited to try the latest Blue Bell ice cream in the grocery store’s freezer section.
 So, when my grandson and I visited Brenham for the day, this was our first stop.
 They also have a very charming gift shop inside the parlor.

 Pro Tip: Believe it or not, the creamery is closed on the weekends.

-Stroll Through The Rose Garden At The Antique Rose Emporium
+4. The Antique Rose Emporium

-Pro Tip: The emporium is pet friendly!
+Pro Tip: The emporium is pet-friendly!

-Brenham Farmer And Artisan Market
+5. First Fridays Farmer & Artisan Market

-Take The Bluebonnet Scenic Drive
+Scenic Bluebonnet Drive

-Cut Your Own Lavender At Chappell Hill Lavender Farm
+7. Cut Your Own Lavender At Chappell Hill Lavender Farm

 North of Brenham is Chappell Hill Lavender Farm, where you can cut your own lavender during harvest season.
 The best time to visit the farm to view and cut the lavender blooms is usually April through June for the sweet lavender variety, then August through October for Provence lavender, but the farm is open through November.
 If time allows, pack a picnic and enjoy the fresh air and serene scenery.
 Be sure to visit the lovely gift shop that includes handmade gifts from the farm and by locals.
 You may even be able to pick other fruits if in season.